 The Internet is the great web of communication services that enable the WWW, banking payment systems, email, social media, Bitcoin and all the other electronic services we have come to rely upon.
 You wouldn’t always get that message when you hear it discussed.
 Put simply, It’s a road and vehicles, but its not the content of the vehicles or their destination.

-The World Wide Web is/was a method of sharing and citing documents online or via the internet.
-It was built in 1991 for academics, primarily in nuclear research to begin with and gradually spread to be used for other things eventually becoming what it is today, something hard to define and even harder to control.
+The World Wide Web is/was a method of sharing and citing documents ( web pages were envisioned as documents) online, or via the internet.
+It was built in 1991 for academics, primarily in physics and more precisely, nuclear research to begin with and gradually spread to be used for other things eventually becoming what it is today, something hard to define and even harder to control.

 It still is however, the Internet with all these documents connected to each other plus a few new pieces of infrastructure such as search engines and social Media platforms.

-The first publicly aimed search engine as I recall was Gopher a tool that spent some time researching before sending you the results and then we had Web crawler that indexed the entire internet until that quickly became impossible and it gave way to others before eventually Google built a Monopoly.
-After Web crawler the web always had a n agenda and serendipity was an old-fashioned word.
-My personal feeling was that Web crawler gave me what I asked for, the others what they thought I really wanted.
-I has a wife like that once.
+The first publicly aimed search engine as I recall was Gopher a tool that spent some time researching before sending you the results.
+The big benefit that slipped right past Google, was that you could do something else while it searched.
+Then we had Web crawler a tool that indexed the entire internet and was simply amazing until that quickly became impossible and it gave way to others before eventually Google built a Monopoly.
+After Web crawler the web always had an agenda and serendipity was an old-fashioned word.
+My personal feeling was that Web crawler gave me what I asked for, the others, what they thought I really wanted.

-The first social media was Usenet, a paid forum platform that for most of us, “was the internet”, a lot like reddit today in appearance.
+The first social media was Usenet, a paid forum platform that for most of us, “was the internet”.
+I looked a lot like Reddit does today in appearance.

 The core of what happens online today is not that different from the original idea in a technical sense, it’s the people involved and their intentions that has changed.